asoftwareguy/grails3-spring-security-demo/README.md

 ### URL Intercept with provider example

-To enable the URL intercept security configuration, first we need to comment the `@Configuration` and ``@Component` annotations that we enabled in the provider authentication example.
+To enable the URL intercept security configuration, first we need to comment the `@Configuration` and `@Component` annotations that we enabled in the provider authentication example.
+You'll also need to comment the `@EnableWebSecurity` annotations in the `InMemorySecurityConfig.groovy` and `ProviderSecurityConfig.groovy`.
 Then, go to `grails-app/init/grails3/spring/security/demo/InterceptMapSecurityConfig.groovy` and uncomment the `@Configuration` annotation.
 Then we also need to go to `grails-app/conf/spring/resources.groovy` and uncomment the authenticationProvider bean definition.